When creating a job profile, it's important to pay attention to the specific personality traits that make up your ideal profile.

 Creating too comprehensive profiles (ones that specify more than 11 personality profiles) tends to create very narrow definitions of what a successful candidate will look like.
 In most cases, a variety of different personalities can perform equally well in the same role - by over-defining the profile, you will be missing out on valuable talent.

 Whenever you select a characteristic as relevant, consider if that is truly the case.
 Have you assessed existing employees to confirm that this is the case?
-Have you seen some research that confirm the relevance?
+Have you seen research that confirms the relevance?

 If you are unsure about creating a customized profile, contact us at firstname.lastname@example.org - we will be happy to assist you further.